On a wild day in MLB, the Yankees and Red Sox survive a chaotic storm

 For the Red Sox, having something to play for on the final day of the season constitutes a bonus.
 When the season began, they were supposed to be a year or two away from legitimate contention.
 If the San Francisco Giants, who clinched the National League West title Sunday, are this season’s most stunning start-up, the Red Sox are a close second.

-They began the season with the stated goal of — as Boston’s President of Baseball Operations Chaim Bloom put it in February, “seeing that next core.”
-He acknowledged the possibility that he may need to wipe the champagne from his eyes to see it, but the obvious implication was that champagne showers were likely years away, not months.
-As it happened, the champagne showers came Sunday, and more may be on the way.
+Boston began the season with the stated goal of, as President of Baseball Operations Chaim Bloom put it in February, “seeing that next core.”
+He acknowledged the possibility that he may need to wipe the champagne from his eyes to see it, but the obvious implication was that champagne showers were likely to be years away, not months.
+As it happened, the champagne showers came Sunday, and more could be on the way.

 But for a team staging a remodel, Boston began the season with a uniquely solid foundation.
 J.D.
 Martinez seemed certain to bounce back from his subpar 2020 season, and he did.
 Xander Bogaerts and Devers became the most potent left side in the majors by combined on-base-plus-slugging — even better than the more highly touted (and compensated) duo of Fernando Tatis Jr. and Manny Machado.